napframework/nap/readme.md

 ## System Compatibility

-Currently, whether working with the packaged framework release or against the framework source, we support the following operating systems:
+Currently, whether working with the packaged framework release or against the framework source, we support the following architectures and operating systems:

 **x86**
 ```